executors/executors/wording.md

         friend see-below require(Executor ex, blocking_t::always_t);
     };

-If the executor has the `blocking_t::adaptable_t` property, this customization uses an adapter to implement the `blocking_t::always_t` property.
+If the executor has the `blocking_adaptation_t::allowed_t` property, this customization uses an adapter to implement the `blocking_t::always_t` property.

 ```
 template<class Executor>